Top

 Second, there are two types of custody: legal and physical.
 Legal custody is the power to make major decisions on behalf of your child (such as those relating to religion, education, and health care).
 Physical custody refers to which parent is with the child at which times.
 These can be awarded equally or unequally to both parents or given to one parent alone.

-Third, judges often find that it is in the best interests of the children to keep both parents actively involved in their lives.
+Judges in throughout Arizona, often find that it is in the best interests of the children to keep both parents actively involved in their lives.
 Therefore, some form of shared physical custody is common (although the split isn’t always going to be equal).
 It is possible to petition for and be granted sole custody, but we will need to present compelling reasons to deviate from keeping both parents involved.

 Finally, the basis for negotiations is the parenting plan.
 This document lays out a proposed custody schedule and contains many other important aspects of a custody agreement.
 Each parent can submit their own or negotiate one together.
-If you can negotiate a parenting agreement, you are likely to have more control over the final plan, and a judge is more likely to approve it (so long as it meets the best-interests standard).

 Negotiating a Parenting Plan